Your AI powered learning assistant

 'Miracles of Hyperstition & coincidence' are not violations of nature but extreme improbabilities, like astonishment in the Bible.
 They overwhelm any notion that this could be simply a matter of chance within an ordinary conception of a mechanical universe.

-Nick Land's Significance & Mission: Outside In
+Nick Land's Mission and Significance

 Nick Land's Mission and Significance Dr. John D's quote sets the stage for Nick Land's significance as a radical philosopher seeking wisdom beyond conventional academia.
 He rejects traditional philosophy, embraces experimental intelligence, and forms the CCru at Warwick University to pursue speculative experimentation.